The Organisational House

 What exactly is the Organisational House?

-Inside this house, there are rooms in which people work and live.
-For the house to remain stable, it needs a solid foundation, supporting walls and a roof that protects and connects.
+You can think of an organisation as a house.
+Inside this house are rooms where people work and live together.
+For the house to remain stable, it needs a solid foundation, supporting walls, and a roof that protects and connects.

-There is no universal standard for keeping a house stable and liveable in the long term.
-But there are conditions that offer safety and orientation, along with materials, tools and methods that help us take good care of it.
+There is no universal formula for keeping a house stable and liveable over time.
+But there are conditions that provide safety and orientation, as well as materials, tools, and methods that help us care for it properly.

-Yet this is often exactly how organisational change is approached and one of the reasons why it so often fails.
+Yet this is often how organisational change is approached.
+And this is one of the key reasons it fails.
 Change takes time.
-It emerges step by step.
+It unfolds step by step.

 I believe in the horse.
 The automobile is only a temporary phenomenon.